 If you have young kids, learn from my mistakes and educate yourself on the power of these awesome tax-advantaged plans.

 Warning: This post is quite long.
 To make the information easier to digest, use the table of contents below to skip to sections you would like to learn about.

 How Does a 529 College Plan Work?

 The idea of the 529 college savings plan was created in 1996 by Congress.
-This is a savings plan designed to be used for the tax-advantages of saving for a child’s educational expenses.
+This is a savings plan designed to be used for the tax advantages of saving for a child’s educational expenses.

-Each state has their own specific 529 plan that students can take advantage of.
+Each state has its own specific 529 plan that students can take advantage of.
 With this, there are different tax implications and deductions that may apply depending on what state you live in and what state provides the 529 plan.

 Anyone can open one of these accounts for a child and can immediately begin to take advantage of the power of compound interest by investing in stocks and mutual funds.
 Within these plans, the available investments include age-based options and conservative stocks and bonds.

 Although most people believe this type of account is just for qualified educational expenses for children, the account offers benefits other than tuition and college expenses.

 Use A 529 Plan For Private School!